-- "A. Commission appointments shall be made by the city council.
-Unless the appointment involves filling a vacancy, the term of a newly appointed commissioner shall begin on July 1st.
-The city council may remove, at its pleasure, any commissioner during his/her term of office, by a majority vote of the city council. - "B. Commissioners who have reached their term limits, who resign or are removed from a commission by the city council must wait one year before seeking appointment to the same commission.
-The city council may adopt, by resolution, guidelines and requirements for the conduct of commission business."
+- "A. Commission appointments shall be made by the City Council.
+Unless the appointment involves filling a vacancy, the term of a newly appointed commissioner shall begin on the second meeting of March each year.
+The City Council may remove, at its pleasure, any commissioner during his/her term of office, by a majority vote of the City Council. - "B. Commissioners who have reached their term limits, who resign or are removed from a commission by the City Council must wait one year before seeking appointment to the same commission.
+The City Council may adopt, by resolution, guidelines and requirements for the conduct of commission business."